 - A C pre-processor is required for using Frama-C on C files.
-By default, Frama-C tries to use gcc -C -E -I. as pre-processing command, but this command can be customized (see Section 5.2).
-If you do not have any C pre-processor, you can only run Frama-C on already pre-processed .i files. - A C compiler is required to compile the Frama-C kernel. - A Unix-like compilation environment is mandatory and shall have at least the tool GNU make2 version 3.81 or higher, as well as various POSIX commands, libraries and header files.
+If you do not have any C pre-processor, you can only run Frama-C on already pre-processed .i files. - A C compiler is required to compile the Frama-C kernel. - A Unix-like compilation environment with at least the tool GNU make2, as well as various POSIX commands, libraries and header files, is necessary for compiling Frama-C and its plug-ins.